The compactness locus of a geometric functor and the formal construction of the Adams isomorphism: The compactness locus in algebraic geometry

-It is an open subset of $X$ and the morphism $f$ is perfect precisely when $\cat P_f = X$ (cf.~Lemma~\ref{lem:perf-locus}). \end{Def} \begin{Ter} A functor $F:\Der(\cat A)\to \Der(\cat B)$ between two derived categories (or two subcategories thereof) is said to be \emph{bounded above} if there exists an integer $d$ such that for any object $\E$ and integer $m$, $H^i(\E)=0$ for $i>m$ implies $H^i(F(\E))=0$ for $i>m+d$.
-Similarly, the functor is \emph{bounded below} if there exists an integer $d$ such that $H^i(\E)=0$ for $i<m$ implies that $H^i(F(\E))=0$ for $i<m-d$.
-We say the functor is \emph{bounded} if it is both bounded above and bounded below. \end{Ter} \begin{Prop} Let $f:X\to Y$ be a morphism of quasi-compact, quasi-separated schemes.
+\begin{Prop} Let $f:X\to Y$ be a morphism of quasi-compact, quasi-separated schemes.
 If $\E \in \A_f$ then $\ihom(\E,f^!(-)):\Derqc(Y)\to\Derqc(X)$ is bounded. \end{Prop} \begin{proof} The functor $f^!$ is bounded below (cf.~\cite[Thm~4.1]{Lipman09}) and it is straightforward to see that $\ihom(\E,-)\cong \dual \E \otimes -$ is bounded for any perfect $\E$ (since the perfect complex $\dual \E$ is globally quasi-isomorphic to a bounded complex of flat modules).
 Thus, the functor $\ihom(\E,f^!(-))$ is bounded below for any perfect $\E$; the key is to prove that it is bounded above when $\E \in \A_f$.
 To prove this, we will adapt the methods of \cite[Sect.~3--4]{LipmanNeeman07}.
 By \cite[Thm.~3.1.1]{BondalVAndenbergh03}, $\Derqc(X)$ is generated by a single perfect complex $\perfgen \in \Derqc(X)$; that is, there exists a perfect complex $\perfgen$ such that if $\G \in \Derqc(X)$ then

 More precisely, by \cite[Thm.~4.2]{LipmanNeeman07}, if $\perfgen$ is such a perfect generator, there exists an integer $A=A(\perfgen)$ such that for any $\G \in \Derqc(X)$ and $j \in \mathbb{Z}$,

 On the other hand, $\E \in \A_f$ implies that $f_*(\E\otimes \perfgen)$ is perfect, and hence is $a$-locally projective for some $a \in \mathbb{Z}$ (cf.~\cite[p.~218]{LipmanNeeman07}).
 Hence, by \cite[Lem.~3.2]{LipmanNeeman07}, there exists $s=s(Y)>0$ such that